What shippers can expect in the coming year

 One natural consequence of all of these enhancements brought about by a digital supply chain: Heightened client expectations for superior service.
 Customers are increasingly aware that the agility and accuracy of going digital should result in improved delivery times, better shipping transparency, lower freight costs, and top-notch customer service — and not all digital freight networks can guarantee all four at once.
 But not all digital networks are Flock Freight.

-With our FlockDirect service, we algorithmically pool your freight to give your shipment shared truckload service at competitive LTL rates.
-Our cutting-edge technology uses automation and proprietary data through the Flock Platform to match your shipment with the carrier that’s traveling the most efficient lane, while bypassing hub-and-spoke terminals altogether.
+Flock Freight is reinventing the way shippers and carriers move freight.
+With our FlockDirect service, we algorithmically pool your freight to give your shipment shared truckload (STL) service at competitive LTL rates.
+Our cutting-edge technology uses automation and proprietary data in the Flock Platform to match your shipment with a carrier that’s traveling the same way, proposing shared truckloads that move on efficient lanes and bypass hub-and-spoke terminals altogether.
 As a result, your shipment avoids slowdowns and any risk of damage.
 Best of all, you maintain complete control over your pickup and delivery dates.

 Plus, the digital Flock Platform offers full transparency of your order, including a digital BOL and updated tracking that you can access any time, in addition to a dedicated account manager that is available to you throughout the process — and it’s all because Flock Freight embraces technology that will push the supply chain into the future.
 Start shipping with us today, and see how the digital supply chain can work for you.